paracetamol951/Solana-Token-Payment-Gateway/README.md

-    myParam : the parameter you provided in the payment link or form sourcePayment : the wallet address of the payer paidAmountInNeta : the amount paid in NETA token EUR_Amount : the amount in euros
-    USD_Amount : the amount in USD
-    trx : the transaction ID
+    myParam : the parameter you provided in the payment link or form sourcePayment : the wallet address of the payer paidAmountInToken : the amount paid in token (bigint) paidAmountInTokenUi : the amount paid in token user readable tokenUsedForPayment : the mint address of token used for payment EUR_Amount : the amount paid converted in euros USD_Amount : the amount paid converted in USD trx : the transaction ID
     secret : your secret key